leobrn/slideBlock/README.md

 * `overlayDisables`: If true, then when you click on overlay, the block will be closed
 * `startMove`: Start driving after loading
 * `delayStart`: Delay start of movement when startMove = true
+* `delayAll`: Delay for activateBlock and disableBlock methods.
+Use when creating / destroying a block via createBlock/destroy methods
+* `destroy`: If true, when the block is closed, the destroy method will be executed
 * `elementsActivateID`: An array of elements that open the block
 * `elementsDisableID`: An array of elements that close the block
+* `execute`: The execute value will be checked before the activateBlock method is executed.
+You can pass to a function that returns true/false or immediately true/false.
+Use if block opening depends on condition

 ## Positions